Jennifer Anastos, Veterinary Technician

 Sarah’s involvement with horses began over 30 years ago.
 Her riding background is primarily with hunter/jumpers and dressage.
 During her college career she worked for a standardbred racing stable in Plainville, MA.
 While working with racehorses she obtained vast knowledge in caring for and managing performance horses.

-In her spare time, she enjoys the beach, indoor horticulture, mycology, horseback riding, attending concerts, and spending time with her family, friends, and two dogs (Frank & Brady).
+In her spare time, she enjoys the beach, indoor horticulture, horseback riding, attending concerts, and spending time with her family, friends, and dog (Frank).